-When the Fire Danger Rating is Severe or higher, leaving early is always the safest option.

-Leave early destinations may be the homes of family and friends who live outside the risk area, a nearby town or other built-up area.

-Your Bushfire Plan will give you the opportunity to list the places you will go when you leave early.
+- When the Fire Danger Rating is Extreme or Catastrophic, leaving early is always the safest option. - Leave early destinations may be the homes of family and friends who live outside the risk area, a nearby town or other built-up area. - Your Bushfire Plan will give you the opportunity to list the places you will go when you leave early.